You might be wondering, why bother researching the best paint for cabinets?

 - Brush: apply two to four coats of primer with a brush.

-Use a fine grain sanding sponge to even out the primer after you’ve flooded the wood grain.
+Use a fine-grain sanding sponge to even out the primer after you’ve flooded the wood grain.
 Then you’re ready for the topcoat of paint, which will dry to a perfectly smooth finish thanks to your hard work prepping the cabinet surfaces.

-What is the Best Paint for Cabinets of 2020?
+What is the Best Paint for Cabinets?

 Use a the best paint for cabinets, hybrid enamel paint, and check out our post on the best kitchen paint colors for this year.
 Take your time with the prep work, and use care to sand and clean in between coats of paint.
 DIY painting is an affordable way to transform a room.
 Taking the time to repaint kitchen cabinets is a brilliant way to spruce up a lackluster kitchen and fall in love with your home’s heart.